-TrustFactory CAs will establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant, in compliance with its CPS.
-Initial identity validation will be performed by the TrustFactory CAs validation team or by Registration Authorities under contract as specified in Section 3.2 of this CP.
+TrustFactory CAs shall establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant, in compliance with its CPS.
+Initial identity validation shall be performed by the TrustFactory CAs validation team or by Registration Authorities under contract as specified in Section 3.2 of this CP.

-All communications will be securely stored along with all information presented by the Applicant during the application process.
-Future identification of repeat Applicants and subsequent authentication checks will be addressed through the Subscriber Management Portal following successful login and authentication.
+All communications shall be securely stored along with all information presented by the Applicant during the application process.
+Future identification of repeat Applicants and subsequent authentication checks may be addressed through the Subscriber Management Portal, or Portal API, following successful login and authentication.